Instructors

 Dan (Linny) Linfoot

-British Superbikes rider Dan Linfoot needs no introduction, having ridden everything from Minibikes, 125 and 250 GPs, Superstock 600, and is now in BSB having come 5th in 2014, was a works Honda rider for 4 years, and is still competing in BSB, on a BMW for 2022.
+British Superbikes rider Dan Linfoot needs no introduction, having ridden everything from Minibikes, 125 and 250 GPs, Superstock 600, and is was in BSB having come 5th in 2014, and was a works Honda rider for 4 years,

 Rob (Frosty) Frost